Bob Lesnett: Business, Karting and Vintage racing career

-In 2004, Bob retired from active competition to found Lesnett Real Estate, a business he operates to the present.
-In 2007, and 2012 Bob entered and won the RedLine Karting Championship, where he won the 80cc Shifter Championship.
-In 2018 he made a return to Formula Ford Racing by entering the Crossflow Cup, Historic Formula Series in his restored Titan Mk 6, with which he has posted several podiums and CSRG club wins.
-In 2019 Lesnett competed in the Formula Ford group at the Rolex Motorsports Reunion at Laguna Seca.
-Out of 56 cars and drivers (which included pros Mikel Miller, Ethan Shippert, Danny Baker) Bob achieved a pole and win in the pre-reunion and P4 in qualifying for the Sunday Feature (he has a DNS due to a car fire on Sunday). in 2020 Bob finished P2 in the Crossflow Cup Historic Championship and was also the Masters Champion.
+In 2004, Lesnett retired from active competition to found Lesnett Real Estate, a business he operates to the present.
+In 2007, and 2012, he entered and won the RedLine Karting Championship, where he won the 80cc Shifter Championship.
+In 2018, he made a return to Formula Ford Racing by entering the Crossflow Cup, Historic Formula Series in his restored Titan Mk 6, with which he has posted several podiums and CSRG club wins.
+In 2019, Lesnett competed in the Formula Ford group at the Rolex Motorsports Reunion at Laguna Seca.
+Out of 56 cars and drivers (which included pros Mikel Miller, Ethan Shippert, Danny Baker), Lesnett achieved a pole and win in the pre-reunion and P4 in qualifying for the Sunday Feature (he has a DNS due to a car fire on Sunday).
+In 2020, he finished second in the Crossflow Cup Historic Championship and was also the Masters Champion.